- New Pond Cove Student Registration Packet - 12/17/2015

 Nestled in our beautiful seaside community, Pond Cove is a kindergarten through grade four public elementary school with a rich tradition of inclusiveness and educational excellence supported by strong parent and community involvement.
 At Pond Cove we believe that a healthy home-school partnership contributes to every child’s success.

 As principal, I have the privilege and responsibility of working with our staff to ensure the academic, social and emotional success of our students.
 We consider our work essential in providing a solid foundation for our students that supports the Cape Elizabeth School Department’s Mission, Vision and Values.

 Our committed, dedicated teachers and support staff deliver instruction in core curriculum areas of Literacy, Mathematics, Science and Social Studies.
 Our focus is to provide robust and engaging educational experiences that support individual student growth and achievement, while nurturing students’ interests and passions within a safe and welcoming learning environment.
-This past school year we were honored to have Maine Commissioner of Education Jim Rier designate Pond Cove as one of 19 High Performance Reward Schools in the state, and one of only two schools within Cumberland County to receive this distinction.

 Ensuring that our students have the support they need to navigate new experiences throughout their social and emotional development is important to their well-being and readiness to learn.
 Our school counselor and social workers provide individual, small and large group support to K-4 students throughout the school year, and also provide valuable support and resources to parents and guardians.
 I am pleased to share that Pond Cove School Counselor Bri Gallagher is this year's recipient of CEEF's Thompson Award for going "above and beyond the call of duty in reaching out and mentoring students."
 We feel so fortunate to have Bri as part of our Pond Cove Team and are proud that she has received this well-deserved award that recognizes Cape staff who provide invaluable social and emotional support to our students.